yjose/awesome-new/README.md

 - [Kotlin.new](https://kotlin.new) : New Kotlin code-sandbox on CoderPad.io
 - [Pad.new](https://pad.new) : Create a new CoderPad for technical interviewing
 - [Password.new](https://password.new) : Generate a new strong password
+- [Rails.new](https://rails.new) : Getting started script for Ruby on Rails on macOS

 ## Contribution